meefen/bookdown-demo/syllabus/weekly_details.md

 #### Class 5: Sociograms and Density

 Summary: We are getting practical this week, using Gephi to visualize social networks of your choice and reviewing basic principles of network visualization.
+We will also explore network-level concepts and measures, including size, density, centralization, and diameter.

 Readings:

+- Carolan, ch.
+5
 - Schreurs, B., de Laat, M., Teplovs, C., & Voogd, S. (2014).
 Social Learning Analytics applied in a MOOC-environment. eLearning Papers, 36(January), 45–48.

 #### Class 6: Centrality and Centralization

-Summary: This week focuses on network-level concepts and measures, including size, density, centralization, and diameter.
-We will get familiar with these characteristics and the interpretations of them in various educational contexts.
+Summary: We will get familiar with these characteristics and the interpretations of them in various educational contexts.

 Readings: